DrATedder/OTU_prediction_ML/README.md

 ## 3. Check important features
 `ML_features.py` Determines which of the data features (based on the `training` data set) is driving the model.
 Requires the location of the directory housing the training data set only, and produces a `bar chart`.

+### Note
+The scripts were developed in `Jupyter Notebook` and have not been robustly tested in command line python.